Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Cosmic Insight  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/CosmicInsight.png" Align=left width=7% height=7%>

-**Charges**: This rune has two charges, you regain all charges at the end of a long rest.
+**Charges**: This rune has four charges, you regain all charges at the end of a long rest.

-You learn the _Detect Thoughts_ and can spend a charge to cast it.
+You learn the _Detect Thoughts_ and can spend two charges to cast it.
 The target has disadvantage on the saving throw if you were to delve deeper into their mind, and they are unaware of you preying their mind if they fail the saving throw.

 ---